dschrempf/mcmc-date/bench/comparison_with_mcmctree/README.md

 #### Posterior (ILN) - `McmcDate` vs `MCMCtree`

 > **Table 2**: Comparison of mean divergence times estimated by `McmcDate` and `MCMCtree` for the calibrated nodes when sampling from the **posterior** under the independent-rates log-normal distribution.
-The S.E. is included as well as the matching node labels given by each program.
+The S.E.s and the matching node labels given by each program are included.

 | Calibration | McmcDate (node labels) | MCMCtree (node labels) | S.E.
 (McmcDate vs MCMCtree ) | McmcDate time estimates | MCMCtree time estimates | prior |
 |---|---|---|---|---|---|---|